 What is Motorola Defy Satellite Link?

 Motorola Defy Satellite Link is a portable device (similar to a mifi or mobile hotspot) that connects to a communication satellite and shares the connection to your smartphone via Bluetooth, so you can send and receive SMS when you are outside of your wireless carrier’s coverage.
 Think of it as a satellite hotspot device.
 Cool; right?
-Here is what it looks like (sitting under the phone in the picture below):

 The product is compatible with both Android and iOS devices and connects via Bluetooth 5.1.
 In addition, it is rated IP68 for dust and water resistance, as well as drop resistance, and has passed Mil-Spec 810H testing.